ozfortress/ozfortress_docs/docs/rules/global.md

 The use of any third-party addons, hooks, programs or wrappers that interact with or alter the Team Fortress 2 client, its appearance or behaviour to gain an unfair advantage is a bannable offence.
 This includes usage of such programs on alternative accounts not registered with ozfortress.

 ### 12.3.
 Malicious Server Administration & Server Abuse
 The use of any server commands, variables, or plugins to gain an unfair advantage or to interfere with an ozfortress match is prohibited.
-Once the match is underway, the server administrator must let the match run its course and not make any changes without the consent of both teams.
+Once the match is underway, the server administrator must let the match run its course and not make any changes without the consent of both teams and league administration.

 Some examples of what we consider malicious:

 - Using server commands to gain an unfair advantage, or "cheat".
 - Prematurely ending the game via config execution without the approval of both teams.
 - Breaking of config or format limitations.

+Like any administrative ruling, league administration reserves the right to take discretionary action against violations.

 !!! info "Server Abuse from those outside of the official match"
     If you happen upon the connect info or RCON info of a server actively being used in an official match, it is ozfortress' expectation that you report it to the teams and/or an ozfortress League Administrator.